LeSean McCoy, Former Philadelphia Eagles Running Back, Wins Second Consecutive Super Bowl Without Playing In Either Game

 — SportsTalkFeed (@SportsTalkFeed) February 8, 2021

-Shady McCoy finessed the system and got 2 Super Bowls on his way to CantonRELATED: 2 Flyers-Devils Games Scheduled For This Week Postponed Due To COVID Protocols
+Shady McCoy finessed the system and got 2 Super Bowls on his way to CantonRELATED: Pebble Beach Golf Links Profile: Simply One Of The Best Courses In The World

 — Hamp (@Ron_Hamp) February 8, 2021